Is there an age limit for Alphabet Private Lease?

 Can I change the number of kilometres in my contract?

-If you have a lower number of additional kilometres at the end of the contract, you are simply refunded the overpaid number of additional kilometres.
-This way, you never pay too much.
+When you still have a lower number of additional kilometers at the end of the contract, we will refund the additional kilometers you overpaid.
+So you never pay too much.

 Why am I financially assessed?